 Your Internet connection

-The softphone uses your Internet connection.
+The softphone uses your Internet connection and your browser.
 A poor Internet connection will lead to poor call performance.
 This one is easy to check.
 To see if the problem lies here:

 - Ask – Does the Internet connection perform poorly for other tasks?